Theresa May’s future: What happens now?

-Commons Leader Andrea Leadsom is the latest minister to resign from the British Government over Theresa May’s Brexit strategy.
+Commons Leader Andrea Leadsom became the latest minister to resign from the British Government over Theresa May’s Brexit strategy.

 Will Theresa May survive?